The Organizer #5 | Impact

 This is the good part

 The point of impact measurement isn’t to evaluate your worth as an organization or human being.
-There’s no need to get existential.
+There’s no need to make it existential.

 The point of impact measurement is to feed yourself the information and encouragement you need to pursue important goals.
 It’s to help you and your community persist and to learn, even in the face of uncertainty, hardship, and opposition.